British Handball Super Cup: Edinburgh women and Livingston men third at Oriam

 The new club competition involving the two best men’s and women’s club teams from both Scotland and England took place at Scotland’s sports performance centre at Riccarton and will return to the same venue for the next two years.

-North East Manchester Hawks and London GD were respectively crowned the women’s and men’s British champions and with it secured their place the European Cup – the third-tier competition of European club handball – for next season.
-But the home-based certainly teams held their own.
+North East Manchester Hawks and London GD were respectively crowned the women’s and men’s British champions, but the home-based certainly teams held their own also secured their place the European Cup – the third-tier competition of European club handball – for next season by finishing third.
+Only one team missed out.

 In the women’s competition, Scottish champions Edinburgh went down 27-20 to West London Eagles in the semi-finals but crushed Dundee University 27-5 in the third place play-off.
 North East Manchester Hawks won the final 40-23.